void

 Literature

-Šnábl was a captain at the Bruska barracks who according to Feldkurat Katz had good ořechovka (nut spirits).
+Šnábl was a captain at the Bruska kasárna barracks who, according to Feldkurat Katz, had good ořechovka (nut liqueur).
 The field chaplain also sent Švejk there to borrow one hundred crowns.
-The captain was a monster according to Švejk.
-The good soldier had to kneel in front of him and the matter was only resolved when he told the captain that money was needed for child support.
+The captain was a monster, according to Švejk.
+The good soldier had to kneel before him, and the matter was only resolved when he told the captain that the money was needed for child maintenance.

 Background

 This character has no prototype as far as we know.
-Bruska was used by Infanterieregiment Nr.
-28 but the address books from 1906 and 1913 list no officer with this name neither here nor at other barracks in Prague.
+Bruska kasárna was used by Infanterieregiment Nr.
+28, but the address books from 1906 and 1913 list no officer with this name, either here or at other barracks in Prague.
 There were many people with the surname Šnábl, Schnabl or Schnabel in Praha at the time, but the address book from 1907 has none of them listed as belonging to the army.

-Jaroslav Hašek has surely known or known about people with this surname and could in his usual manner have borrowed it.
-Curiously one Hynek Schnabl lived at Na Bojišti 1732/14 in 1907, and U kalicha was actually located in the same house!
+Jaroslav Hašek surely knew, or knew of, people with this surname and could, in his usual manner, have borrowed it.
+Curiously, one Hynek Schnabl lived at Na Bojišti 1732/14 in 1907, and U kalicha was actually located in the same house!

 Quote(s) from the novel